 This study relies on a large dataset with several points of data collection, providing sufficient power to analyse sex/gender differences even at higher age groups, while accounting for within cohort heterogeneity.
 Furthermore, data is collected for several European countries using harmonized measures and questionnaires to ensure comparability.
 One remaining concern however, is the definition used for informal caregiving inside the household, which in SHARE is limited to personal care.
 This could under-estimate the prevalence of informal care inside the household.
 More central to the subject of our study is what this means for the gender care gap.
 On the latter, the impact is not straightforward.
 By leaving out help with household tasks, which are predominantly carried out by women, the definition employed by SHARE would risk under-estimating women’s probability to provide care.
-This is still an under-research aspect however, and a study on the possible under-reporting of informal care in the English Longitudinal Study of Ageing (ELSA) actually found women to be less likely to under-report informal caregiving (Rutherford & Bu, 2017).
+This is still an under-researched aspect however, and a study on the possible under-reporting of informal care in the English Longitudinal Study of Ageing (ELSA) actually found women to be less likely to under-report informal caregiving (Rutherford & Bu, 2017).
 Another potential limitation is the absence of care intensity from our analysis due to data limitations.
 Not only is the prevalence of high intensity care unequally distributed across sexes, with a higher concentration among women (Schmid et al. 2012), but other studies have found that changes in the probability of providing informal do not necessarily match changes in intensity (Janus & Doty 2018; Rodrigues & Ilinca 2021).
 Nonetheless, our analytical strategy did differentiate between care inside and outside the household, therefore at least partially accounting for changes in care intensity, as the former involves providing a higher number of hours of care.
 The response rate for the baseline of our study (i.e. wave 1 of SHARE), ranged between 36.4% and 92.7%.
 Non-respondents are likely to be a selected group in terms of a number of characteristics that correlate with informal caregiving, namely health and income, which may bias results.
 The longitudinal nature of this study and the sample exclusion criteria may further exacerbate this non-response bias.
 We used the calibrated cross-sectional weights provided by SHARE to account for selective non-response and minimize the impact of this non-response on the estimates.
 Furthermore, non-responses do not seem to be systematically concentrated on particular regional clusters (see Appendix 1), thus minimizing their potential impact on the care regime analysis.